kasuboski/tailscale-install/README.md

 * Get a [Tailscale Pre-Auth key](https://tailscale.com/kb/1068/acl-tags#pre-authenticated-keys)
 * Set the key as the env var `TS_KEY`
 * `pyinfra <hosts> --sudo --user=pi install.py`
+* 💰💰💰 The hosts should show up in the Tailscale dashboard 💰💰💰

 This is currently set up only for Raspbian but could be extended to support more distros.